bustlingbungus/Engine/README.md

 Objects the collider is currently in collision with are stored in an `std::unordered_map` of `Collision` structs.
 To get these collisions from the collider as a vector, call `BoxCollider::GetCollisions()`.
 - `Collision` struct contains an `std::shared_ptr<GameObject>` to the parent of the other collider, and a `Vector2` to the point of collision.

+Upon first colliding with an object, the box collider will call `OnCollisionEnter` on its parent object.
+- `OnCollisionEnter` should be redefined in subclass definitions to actually do anything.

+Every frame the box collider remains in contact with an object, it will call `OnCollisionStay` on its parent object.
+- `OnCollisionStay` should be redefined in subclass definitions to actually do anything.

+On the frame a box collider stops colliding with a given collider, it will call `OnCollisionExit` on its parent object.
+- `OnCollisionExit` should be redefined in subclass definitions to actually do anything.

 ### Rigidbody